Associate Professor of Biological Sciences

 Behavioral analysis.
 We examined the role of reinforcement pre-exposure on subsequent memory acquisition.
 This manipulation leads to either enhancement or decrement in later memory formation in many animal models.
 It was an open question how reinforcement pre-exposure would alter learning in Drosophila.
 We found that reinforcement pre-exposure increases associative memory performance, the first example of this sort in an invertebrate animal.
 Furthermore, yoking experiments show that it is the lack of an accurate predictor that is important for acquisition of this effect.

-Masoner, V., R. Das, L. Pence, A. Gaurav, H. LaFerriere S. Goode, T. Zars, S. Bouyain, L. Dobens.
+Masoner, V., R. Das, L. Pence, A. Gaurav, H. LaFerriere S. Goode, T. Zars, S. Bouyain, L. Dobens (2013).
 The kinase domain of Drosophila tribbles is required for turnover of fly C/EBP protein during cell migration.
-Developmental Biology. in press
+Developmental Biology.
+Developmental Biology, 375, 33-44

 Zars, T. (2012) She said no, pass me a beer.
 Science 335, 1309-1310.